-After the successful launch of KIVA Collection One book on Tuesday December, 15th last year, discussions are already in place to hold another creative writing course for those interested in taking up the challenge.
+After the successful launch of KIVA Collection One book on December, 15th last year, discussions are already in place to hold another creative writing course for those interested in taking up the challenge.
 The books name 'Kiva' is a story in itself as book contributor Teresa Tararo explained the meaning behind the name.
 "The title Kiva is symbolic of Te Moana Nui o Kiva (The big blue Pacific Ocean) that links each and every one of us.
 Collection One means, this is only the beginning", she said.

-KIVA, the final product of a Creative Writing course run in 2013, is a collection of contemporary writing by 11 students who took part in the course.
-Maria
+KIVA, the final product of a Creative Writing course

-Henderson, Turi Mataipo, Joan Gragg, Bobbiejo Healy, Ian George, Rachel Smith, Thomas Tarurongo Wynne, Teresa Tararo, Patricia Te Poe Cowan Metzker and Mariana Powell Schmidt can now consider themselves published authors as 500 copies of the book were printed and distributed to schools throughout the Cook Islands.
+run in 2013, is a collection of contemporary writing by Maria Henderson, Turi Mataipo, Joan Gragg, Bobbiejo Healy, Ian George, Rachel Smith, Thomas Tarurongo Wynne, Teresa Tararo, Patricia Te Poe, Cowan Metzker and Mariana Powell Schmidt.

-Funded by the Ministry of Education and New Zealand Aid, the course was run by Miria George, the daughter of renowned local artists Kay and the late Ian George.
+500 copies of the book were printed and distributed to schools throughout the Cook Islands.
+Funded by the Ministry of Education and New Zealand Aid, the course was run by Miria George, daughter of the late lan George.
 "It is a beautifully printed book with stories and words to cherish and inspire," said Miria.